andredelft/typora-tailwind-theme/README.md

 1. Go to the Typora theme folder (reachable via the settings menu: Appearance > Open theme folder)
 2. Copy `typora.css` and `typora-dark.css` into this folder.
+3. Restart Typora and select either theme from the 'Theme' menu.